 From that moment on, the use case changed.
 They realized that the summer aspect was just a comfort feature, but there is a function with more impact.
 To be more precise, it’s about the automatic heating of the car before driving off.
 This specifically involved sending a message to car owners early so that they could turn on the automatic heating system and thus also conserve their car battery.

-Our tip: take a look at the video below.
-There Sören talks about the change of the use case.
+Our tip: take a look at the video below to hear Sören talk about the change of the use case.

 At the end Jakub gave a summary of the learnings from this use case: